 Soap operas have been a core feature of UK television for many years and are regularly watched by young people (Aswasulasikin et al., 2019; Barker et al., 2021; Sheldon 2006).
 While viewership is declining, soap operas remain as some of the most commonly watched shows on UK television with an average of five million viewers for Eastenders and Coronation Street episodes in December 2022 (Barb n.d.).
 Taking cognisance of the popularity of television soap operas, tobacco and alcohol content in six UK soap operas was analysed in a study in 2018/19, the most recent study to our knowledge.
 While tobacco imagery was rare, alcohol imagery featured in nearly every episode, resulting in significant exposure for viewers including young people (Barker et al., 2021).
-To build on existing evidence, in this study we have explored if the frequency of tobacco and alcohol content has changed by examining content from 2002, 2012 and 2022, and for the first time included e-cigarettes in the analysis.
+To build on existing evidence, in this study we have explored if the frequency of tobacco and alcohol content has changed over time by examining content from 2002, 2012 and 2022.
+For the first time e-cigarettes have been included in the analysis due to recent increases in e-cigarette use among adults and young people, and increasing policy attention (ASH 2023a; ASH 2023b; DHSC 2024).
 We have selected these years as they span a 20-year period covering significant changes in public health policies and legislation around the harmful impacts of tobacco and alcohol use.
 We have taken a novel approach and analysed the scene locations where tobacco, e-cigarette, and alcohol are featured, which has not been investigated thus far.

 Methods